August is Back To School Month, and the season for school starting up again runs all the way into September.

 The long summer days are slowly getting shorter and discount retailers are putting out notebooks, pens, and calculators.
-It is officially back to school season, and if you have kids or work in a school, the next couple of weeks can be filled with a small amount of dread.
+If you have kids, you attend school, or you work in a school, the next couple of weeks can be filled with a small amount of dread.

 1. Start Adjusting Your Schedule Now

 If you and your family have adopted a laissez-faire sleeping schedule, the sudden introduction of a rigorous, alarm-bound one will be rough on everyone in your household, including your dog.

 Start adjusting your sleep schedule early, and tweak it little by little until you are in school mode.
 This will not only help ensure that your dog is used to commotion earlier in the AM, but also help them adjust bathroom breaks accordingly.